 Other Things to Consider

 In addition to the required vaccinations that guard against certain illnesses, there are other factors to consider like a new strain of meningitis, Middle Eastern Respiratory Syndrome (MERS) and a resurgence of tuberculosis.
 We remind students that they do live in close quarters – they live, learn, work & play in close proximity to many others, so they may be at an increased risk of contracting diseases.
-If a student is feeling ill, they need to visit the Thomson Student Health Center or seek medical attention at the onset of symptoms.
+If a student is feeling ill, they need to visit the Center for Health and Well-Being or seek medical attention at the onset of symptoms.

 Students, faculty and staff may bring their serum and orders from their allergists and receive shots at our clinic.
 An appointment is required along with fee for services.
 Please call with any questions.

 GARDASIL, a quadrivalent, three-shot vaccine spaced weeks apart, protects against HPV (Human Papilloma Virus).

 In girls and young women ages 9 to 26, GARDASIL helps protect against 2 types of HPV that cause about 75% of cervical cancer cases, and 2 more types that cause 90% of genital warts cases.

 In boys and young men ages 9 to 26, GARDASIL helps protect against 90% of genital warts cases.

 The CDC recommends all female college students 11-26 years old should receive either bivalent or quadrivalent (GARDASIL) vaccine.
 It also recommends males 9-26 years old receive GARDASIL.